senesis/sandbox/compatibility_with_CliMAF.md

 <a id="my_private_anchor"></a>

-CliMAF is basically a python-scriptable way to process NetCDF [CF compliant](http://cfconventions.org/) climate model outputs described through an abstraction : input data are defined by facets which translate to actual data files through configuration of so-called data projects.
+CliMAF is basically a python-scriptable way to process NetCDF climate model outputs described through an abstraction : input data are defined by facets which translate to actual data files through configuration of so-called data projects.

 CliMAF allows :